verana-labs/verifiable-trust-vpr-spec/spec.md

 Anyone can execute this method.

-To calculate the fees required for paying the beneficiaries, it is needed to recurse all involved perms until the root of the permission tree (which is the ecosystem perm), starting from the 2 branches `issuer_participant` and `verifier_participant`.
+To calculate the fees required for paying the beneficiaries, it is needed to recurse all involved perms until the root of the `Participant` tree (which is the ecosystem perm), starting from the 2 branches `issuer_participant` and `verifier_participant`.
 As both branches may have common ancestors, we can create a Set (unordered collection with no duplicates), and recurse over the 2 branches, adding found perms.
 If `verifier_participant` is null, `issuer_participant` is never added to the set.
 If `verifier_participant` is NOT null, `issuer_participant` is added to the set if it exists but `verifier_participant` is not added to the set.

 Example 1: `verifier_participant`: is not set: it's a credential offer, schema configured to have Issuer Grantors.